Barbican Estate: Tower blocks

 Once the tallest residential towers in London, they were surpassed by the Pan Peninsula development on the Isle of Dogs.

 Barbican complex

 The Barbican Estate also contains the Barbican Centre (an arts, drama and business venue), the Barbican public library, the City of London School for Girls, the Museum of London, and the Guildhall School of Music and Drama.
 A YMCA building was constructed between 1965 and 1968 to link the Barbican and Golden Lane Estate; it is also listed.
-In 2015–16 the YMCA building was converted by Redrow Homes into a new residential block called Blake Tower with 74 flats run as part of the Barbican Estate.
+In 2015–16, the YMCA building was converted by Redrow Homes into a new residential block called Blake Tower with 74 flats run as part of the Barbican Estate.

+The Barbican complex also is centered around St Giles Cripplegate, which survived the bombings of World War 2.
+Remnants of the London Wall, built in Roman era can be seen from the balconies of apartments and in the park area.

-Famous residents
+Notable residents

 The Barbican has had a number of well-known residents throughout its history, especially in the years immediately after it was completed, when it was considered one of the most prestigious residential developments in London.
-Famous residents have included:
+Notable residents have included: